matsengrp/hdag-benchmark/support_pipeline/scripts/hypermutation_experiment/README.md

 We are also interested in how the MP diversity (# MP trees collapsed, # of clades among MP trees) differs with hypermutation.

 ## Approach
-We simulate data with varying amounts of hypermutation, run MrBayes on it, and build a coverage plot to evaluate these effects.
+We simulate data with varying amounts of hypermutation, run hDAG/UFBoot/MrBayes on it, and build a coverage plot to evaluate these effects.

 # Instructions